 We’ve all worked with people who constantly hold something back, whether it’s knowledge or resources.
 They act as if they’re afraid you’ll outshine them if they give you access to everything you need to do your job.
 Genuine people are unfailingly generous with whom they know, what they know and the resources they have access to.
-They want you to do well more than anything else because they’re team players and they’re confident enough to never worry that your success might make them look bad.
+They want you to do well more than anything else because they’re team players, and they’re confident enough to never worry that your success might make them look bad.
 In fact, they believe that your success is their success.

-5. They treat EVERYONE with respect.
+5. They treat everyone with respect.

 Whether interacting with their biggest clients or servers taking their drink orders, genuine people are unfailingly polite and respectful.
-They understand that no matter how nice they are to the people they have lunch with, it’s all for naught if those people witnesses them behaving badly toward others.
+They understand that no matter how nice they are to the people they have lunch with, it’s all for naught if those people witness them behaving badly toward others.
 Genuine people treat everyone with respect because they believe they’re no better than anyone else.

 6. They aren’t motivated by material things.

 Genuine people don’t need shiny, fancy stuff in order to feel good.
 It’s not that they think it’s wrong to go out and buy the latest and greatest items to show off their status; they just don’t need to do this to be happy.
 Their happiness comes from within, as well as from the simpler pleasures—such as friends, family and a sense of purpose—that make life rich.